-Don’t just rock up and then sort it out when you get together, make an agenda!
+Don’t just rock up (or Zoom in) and then sort it out when you get together, make an agenda!

 For each subject pull out old exam papers.
 Pick a section (that supports current syllabus) and everyone does it under timed conditions, say a 20-25 minute chunk.

 Mark each other’s work using the associated Marking Guidelines (or go through the answers together).

 Break the session into, say, 4 x 25 minute sections with a 5 or 10 minute break in between.
 Take a “brain breaks” to help you have sustained attention and concentration when you restart.

 Vary the type of break depending on what the group needs, e.g., food break, brain activity break, down time, having a chat, etc.

 Send the agenda out with a timetable before you get together in person or online, so you can get the ball rolling quicker.

 One great way to learn something is to teach it to someone else, or together you fill in the gaps.
 Play to your strengths.
 If you are winning in a subject or module then take the lead.
 If your mate is strong in another subject then learn from them.